 Coriander (the leaves are often referred to as Cilantro) belong to the same plant family (Umbelliferae) as Parsley.
 The use of coriander seeds in food, have been traced to 5,000 BC, making it one of the world’s oldest spices.
 It is native to the Mediterranean and Middle Eastern regions and has been known in Asian countries for thousands of years.
 It was cultivated in ancient Egypt and is mentioned in the Old Testament.
 It was used as a spice in both Greek and Roman cultures, the latter using it to preserve meats and flavour breads.
 The early physicians, including Hippocrates, used coriander for its medicinal properties, including as an aromatic stimulant.

-Coriander is known to have multiple health benefits, a good source for dietary fibre, manganese, iron and magnesium as well as rich in Vitamin C, Vitamin K and protein.
-Coriander contains an antibacterial compound that is being studied as a safe, natural means of fighting Salmonella.
-Due to its antioxidant capabilities, coriander is thought to have cancer fighting properties.
+Coriander leaves/cilantro is known to have multiple health benefits, a good source for dietary fiber, manganese, iron and magnesium as well as rich in Vitamin A, C and Vitamin K and protein.
+Research suggests that the leaves may help in fighting disease.

-All in all this recipe for Green Shakshuka below is full of nutrients and cancer fighting greens.
+All in all this recipe for green Shakshuka with Kale and Pesto is not just great in flavour and taste but is full of nutrients and cancer fighting greens.

 - 1 tablespoon olive oil

 - 2 cups kale - leaves chopped and ribs, stalks, removed